ethyca/fides/docs/fides/docs/getting-started/generate_resources.md

 Resource coverage: 100%
 ```
 ## Working With an Okta Account
 The `generate` command can connect to an Okta admin account and automatically generate resource YAML file based on applications your organization integrates with.

+!!!
+Tip "Generated resources can be used as System declarations for [generating Data Maps](./generate_datamaps.md)."

 ### Providing Credentials

-Okta credentials can be provided through command options, environment variables or the fides config.
+Okta credentials can be provided through command options, environment variables or the Fides config.

 #### Command Options
 Credentials can be directly supplied in your command using the `org-url` and `token` options.